 3. How does having a building in the district benefit property owners specifically?

-The Trust offers a tax credit for owners who rehabilitate their building(s) within the district.
+The National Trust offers a tax credit for owners who rehabilitate their building(s) within the district.

 4. How do I go about getting the historic tax credits?

 Owners must qualify for the credits and although many people aren’t willing to deal with the ‘red tape’, it can be a big financial savings if you take the time to go through the process.
 Depending on what you’re planning to do, the credits may be well worth the effort.

 If you are interested in receiving the tax credits, you must contact the Ohio Historic Preservation Office before you start your rehab.
 The work you plan to do will be reviewed to see if it is compatible with historic preservation standards.
 To get started, call the Ohio Historic Preservation Office in Columbus and ask to speak to a tax credit specialist about your project.
 They are there to help you: 614-298-2037

 Common types of work that may qualify for tax credits: